Policies & action

 CO2 emissions from the industry sector (including indirect emissions from electricity use as well as emissions from industrial processes) accounted for 35% of Japan’s total energy-related CO2 emissions in 2021 (GIO, 2023).

-Within the industry sector, the iron and steel, chemical and cement industries are the three largest emitters, respectively emitting 37%, 15% and 8% of industrial emissions in 2020; emissions in the sector have reduced by 23% below 2013 levels (GIO, 2022).
-A 2020 progress report shows that the industry CO2 emissions from the member companies of Keidanren, the most influential business association in Japan, including indirect emissions from electricity use in FY2019 was 10.7% lower than in 2013, with the majority of the emissions reduction (7%) attributable to the changes in industrial activity levels induced by the COVID-19 pandemic.
+Within the industry sector, the iron and steel, chemical and cement industries are the three largest emitters, respectively emitting 39%, 15% and 8% of industrial emissions in 2021; emissions in the sector have reduced by 20% below 2013 levels (GIO, 2023).
+A 2022 progress report shows that the industry CO2 emissions from the member companies of Keidanren, the most influential business association in Japan, including indirect emissions from electricity use in FY2021 was 17.7% lower than in 2013.
+However, the majority of the emissions reduction is attributable to the changes in industrial activity levels induced by the COVID-19 pandemic.
 (Keidanren, 2022).
 Following Japan’s economic recovery, emissions from electric use rebounded in FY2021 but remained lower than in FY2019, as the effect of the pandemic continued to linger in key industrial sectors.

 The main GHG emissions reduction effort in the industry is Keidanren’s Commitment to a Low-Carbon Society (Keidanren, 2013), a voluntary action plan which has monitoring obligations under the Plan for Global Warming Countermeasures (MOEJ, 2016b).
 Keidanren has since launched its Challenge Zero Initiative, in collaboration with the Japanese government, inviting companies to submit strategies to decarbonise their activities; a number of actors have already disclosed measures to be implemented, including in the steel and chemical industries (Keidanren, 2020).